uzzal2200/Dhaka-Traffic-Detection/README.md

 This will start the FastAPI server locally at `http://127.0.0.1:8080`.

+Go to the `http://localhost:8000/` - to start the frontend

 ## FastAPI Endpoints

 * **GET /**: Renders the HTML page to upload an image for traffic detection.